pallets/flask/docs/server.rst

             TCP 127.0.0.1:5000 0.0.0.0:0 LISTENING 6847

 MacOS Monterey and later automatically starts a service that uses port 5000.
-To disable the service, got to System Preferences, Sharing, and disable "AirPlay Receiver".
+To disable the service, go to System Preferences, Sharing, and disable "AirPlay Receiver".